raselmahmud-coder/Deep-Q-Network-DQN-Variants-Analysis-for-Optimization/README.md

 Hyperparameters:

 The differences may also stem from suboptimal hyperparameter tuning for both methods.
 Adjusting epsilon, learning rate, and replay buffer size could improve convergence for both algorithms.

+2. Structure Your Presentation
+Plan the slides you need.
+For your RL project, consider the following structure:

+Title Slide
+Introduction to Reinforcement Learning
+Algorithms Overview
+    -- DQN
+    -- DoubleDQN
+    -- DuelingDQN
+Environments Used
+    -- CartPole-v1
+    -- LunarLander-v2
+    -- MountainCar-v0
+Training Process
+Visualizing Checkpoints
+Results & Comparisons
+Conclusion

+## Combining All These Tools
+Training Plots and Curves:
+Use Plotly/Matplotlib to create reward curves and training loss graphs.

+Neural Network Visualization:
+Use Netron to display network architecture or Manim to animate data flow through the network.

+Dynamic RL Simulation:
+Use OpenAI Gym to simulate agent-environment interaction and capture images or videos for inclusion in your presentation.

+Diagrams:
+Create flow diagrams in Lucidchart, Canva, or PowerPoint to explain the differences between DQN, DDQN, and Dueling DQN.